Next course dates

 Employers seek graduates who are flexible, innovative, problem solving and who can work co-operatively with good communication and management skills.
 These attributes will be developed, challenged and refined during the course to enhance your employability.

 Module content will be delivered in a variety of ways in order for you to gain deeper understanding of the module content.
-This may be through face to face lectures, virtual learning, seminars, case studies, academic research and simulation exercises.
+This may be through face to face lectures, virtual learning, seminars, case studies, academic research, practical skills in our workshop/Marine Engineering Centre and simulation exercises in our state-of-the-art engine room simulator.

 Industry Placement and Field Trips